o3de/o3de.org/content/docs/user-guide/welcome/tools.md

 Creates, manages, and simulates user interface elements for your game, such as menus and heads\-up displays \(HUD\)\.

 [Universal Remote Console](/docs/user-guide/features/engine/remote-console.md)
-Used to connect to a remote instance of Lumberyard running on mobile devices\.
+Used to connect to a remote instance of O3DE running on mobile devices\.